GenericMappingTools/gmt/doc/rst/source/gmt.rst

 Synopsis
 --------

-**gmt** is a wrapper program that can start any of the programs:
+**gmt** is the main program that can start any of the modules:

 **gmt** module module-options

-where module is the name of a **GMT** program and the options are those that pertain to that particular program.
+where module is the name of a **GMT** module and the options are those that pertain to that particular module.
+In addition to all the regular module-options that the various modules support, you can also give the special option **=**.
+It will check if that module exist and if so the program will exit with status of 0; otherwise the status of exit will be non-zero.

 GMT Overview
 ------------